DO NOT RECOMMEND THIS DIARY. RECOMMEND LIVEBLOG MOTHERSHIP

 ·The Regional Water Control Quality Board asks that you avoid washing ash into storm drains if possible.

 ·Collected ash may be disposed of in your regular trash collection.
 Ash may be stored in plastic bags or other containers that will prevent it from being disturbed.

 Ash and any debris inside burned structures may contain more toxic substances than forest fire ash because of the many synthetic and other materials present in buildings, requiring a cautious approach.
 Older buildings in particular may contain asbestos and lead.

-Blessings and all good thoughts to everyone facing down these fires, fleeing from these fires, and those extending their hands to help, especially all of the Kossacks who have been liveblogging this national disaster since 9:36 PDT Oct 21 when Barbara got us started.
+Blessings and all good thoughts to everyone facing down these fires, fleeing from these fires, and those extending their hands to help, especially all of the kossacks who have been liveblogging this national disaster for more than 48 hours now.